LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 the values you expect.
 If not, be sure that your examples are correct or modify your function definition.
-Most of the work in coding is correcting your mistakes.
+Most of the work in coding is detecting your mistakes and correcting them.

 ## Tips